pfsense/docs/source/dhcp/dhcpv6-server.rst

 Configuring the DHCPv6 Server
 =============================

-The DHCPv6 server in pfSense will hand out addresses to DHCPv6 clients and automatically configure them for network access.
+The DHCPv6 server in pfSense® software will hand out addresses to DHCPv6 clients and automatically configure them for network access.
 By default, the DHCPv6 server is enabled on the LAN interface and set to use a prefix obtained by tracking WAN's DHCPv6 delegation.

 The DHCPv6 server page, found under **Services > DHCPv6 Server**, has a tab for each available interface.
 The DHCPv6 daemon can only run and be